About This Episode

 Yara Hawari 10:59

-If you’re enjoying this podcast, please visit our website, al-shabaka.org where you will find more Palestinian policy analysis and where you can join our mailing list and donate to support our work.
+If you’re enjoying this podcast, please visit our website al-shabaka.org where you will find more Palestinian policy analysis and where you can join our mailing list and donate to support our work.

+And I think you really put your finger on it when you said that there’s been this eagerness by the Western media and mainstream spaces to lap up these narratives.
 And that’s really one of the things that has struck me as quite phenomenal.
-That even, you know, when the Israeli regime is caught out in their lies.
-Even when things are so obviously staged, like what happened at Al Shifa hospital when they put on display all these so called weapons that they found, it was so obviously staged that even mainstream media journalists were aghast by it.
+Even when the Israeli regime is caught out in their lies, even when things are so obviously staged — like what happened at Al-Shifa Hospital when they put on display all these so-called weapons that they found, it was so obviously staged that even mainstream media journalists were aghast by it — even then, their narratives and their discourse are still held in such high regard, and Palestinians continue to be framed as illegitimate sources of information.
+And I think this speaks to deep-seated racism towards Palestinians and Arabs more broadly.

-You know, the Zionist discourse and the information machine is so adaptable and so smart at maneuvering the situation that it’s in, and yet I think we finally begun to see crack in that machine.
+But another thing that strikes me, and that I was thinking about while you were talking, is how adaptable the Zionist discourse has been, how successful it has been at adapting to the situation it’s found itself in over the decades.
+The Zionist discourse and the information machine is so adaptable and so smart at maneuvering the situation that it’s in — and yet I think we have finally begun to see cracks in that machine.
 Could you speak to that a little bit?

 Tariq Kenney-Shawa 12:35

-But I think in many ways, What’s been a blessing and a curse at the same time is the digital age is social media, right?
-Because simultaneously, if you look back at the history of Israeli Hasbara, the seventies and eighties, it was much easier for them to kind of deny outright.
-And if Palestinians claim that Israel committed a war crime, if Palestinians claim that an unarmed teenager was shot, all they needed to really do was deny the claim.
+If you look back at the history of Israeli hasbara in the seventies and eighties, it was much easier for them to deny outright.
+If Palestinians claimed that Israel committed a war crime, if Palestinians claimed that an unarmed teenager was shot, all they needed to do was deny the claim.
+And it was a lot easier because there wasn’t social media to back up Palestinian claims.

-And it was a lot easier because there wasn’t social media to kind of back up Palestinian claims.
-But nowadays, with the advent of social media and the fact that so many people are online, it’s added another dimension to it.
-So on one side of the process, it’s a benefit because it makes it so much easier for Palestinians to share their narratives without facing that immediate censorship, but on the other side, it adds a whole new dimension because of the fact that leading social media companies like Facebook, Twitter, they continue to actively censor Palestinian voices.
-They actively, for example, in 2021, there was a study that found that Arabic was censored multitudes more than Hebrew was censored when it comes to posts.
+But nowadays, with the advent of social media and the fact that so many people are online, it’s added another dimension.
+On one side, it’s a benefit because it makes it so much easier for Palestinians to share their narratives without facing that immediate censorship.
+But on the other side, it adds a whole new dimension because leading social media companies like Facebook and Twitter continue to actively censor Palestinian voices.
+In 2021, for example, there was a study that found that Arabic was censored multitudes more than Hebrew when it comes to posts.

-A more recent example is when OSINT analysts have really given us critical insight into Israel’s use of 2000 pound bombs.
-And they do this by analyzing satellite imagery to visualize and locate craters that were found in really densely populated civilian areas.
-And the value of this is that these are conclusions and analysis that would not be available to the general public because before the advent of OSINT, those types of investigations are really kind of gatekept by Israel or the powers that be, right?
+A more recent example is when OSINT analysts gave us critical insight into Israel’s use of 2,000-pound bombs by analyzing satellite imagery to visualize and locate craters found in densely populated civilian areas.
+The value of this is that these are conclusions and analysis that would not be available to the general public, because before the advent of OSINT, those types of investigations were gatekept by Israel or the powers that have access to these areas.
+And what OSINT does is crack through that.

 And why is that important?
 Because both journalists and open source intelligence analysts have essentially abandoned their objectivity and critical analysis to effectively act as spokespeople for the Israeli military.
-And in doing so, they’ve not only kind of betrayed, public trust in their objectivity and transparency, but they’re also playing a really important role in justifying Israeli war crimes in Gaza right now, and ultimately helping Israel get away with actual genocide.
+And in doing so, they’ve not only betrayed public trust in their objectivity and transparency, but they’re also playing a really important role in justifying Israeli war crimes in Gaza right now, and ultimately helping Israel get away with actual genocide.

 Yara Hawari 18:02

-Perhaps you can tell us a bit more about that, how OSINT analysts are actually becoming active enablers of Israeli war crimes.
+Perhaps you can tell us a bit more about that — how OSINT analysts are actually becoming active enablers of Israeli war crimes.

 Tariq Kenney-Shawa 18:10

-And this account really gained prominence during covering the war in Ukraine.
-And interestingly, recent investigations found that OSINT Defender’s identity is Simon Anderson, a member of the U.S. military and current resident in the U.S. state of Georgia, which adds another dimension to it.
-Because a lot of these OSINT accounts are anonymous, right?
+This account really gained prominence during coverage of the war in Ukraine.
+And interestingly, recent investigations found that OSINT Defender’s identity is Simon Anderson, a member of the US military currently residing in the US state of Georgia — which adds another dimension, because a lot of these OSINT accounts are anonymous.
+A lot of the time, we don’t know what biases are going into their reporting, no matter how good it is.

-So a lot of the times we don’t know what biases are kind of going into their reporting no matter how good it is.
-So, you know, focusing on OSINT Defender, he’s shared debunked Israeli military claims of this alleged Hamas command center under Shifa Hospital.
-He’s described hundreds of Palestinian civilians rounded up and tortured by Israeli forces as quote unquote, Hamas terrorists, despite the fact that the Israeli military later itself admitted that those rounded up were indeed civilians.
-And he never retracted the original posts. he’s also fueled those racist Pollywood tropes that we discussed earlier and also claimed that the group of journalists killed by an Israeli tank shell in Southern Lebanon, were filming during quote unquote, current exchanges of fire, when in reality, there was no active combat going on at the time they were killed by the Israeli tank.
-And the issue here is that in none of these cases has OSINT Defender publicly retracted or corrected the false claims, even when they’re publicly debunked.
-So you have a person with, I think it’s now he has almost a million, or if not more than a million followers on Twitter, this huge footprint, this huge role as an influencing voice trusted yet spreading blatant disinformation and refusing to correct the record, even when he’s debunked.
-So while experienced analysts and journalists, you know, they might be able to identify this as disinformation.
-They might be able to see that what he’s doing is essentially engagement farming that accounts like OSINT Defender are known for.
+So focusing on OSINT Defender: he’s shared debunked Israeli military claims about the alleged Hamas command center under Al-Shifa Hospital.
+He’s described hundreds of Palestinian civilians rounded up and tortured by Israeli forces as “Hamas terrorists,” despite the fact that the Israeli military later itself admitted that those rounded up were indeed civilians — and he never retracted the original posts.
+He’s also fueled those racist Pallywood tropes that we discussed earlier, and claimed that the group of journalists killed by an Israeli tank shell in southern Lebanon were filming during “active exchanges of fire,” when in reality there was no active combat going on at the time they were killed by the Israeli tank.
+And in none of these cases has OSINT Defender publicly retracted or corrected the false claims, even when they’re publicly debunked.

-I’d say more legitimate accounts like Aleph or Aurora Intel are kind of considered to be a little bit more legit and a little bit more professional, but they also exhibit many of the same biases, and they, for example, never question Israeli military narratives or correct Israeli disinformation, even when it’s publicly debunked.
+There are countless examples of this.
+I’d say more legitimate accounts like Aleph or Aurora Intel are considered a bit more credible and professional, but they also exhibit many of the same biases.
+They never question Israeli military narratives or correct Israeli disinformation, even when it’s publicly debunked.
+They routinely fact-check other accounts for sharing disinformation, but they give Israeli accounts a pass from the same verification process.

 Yara Hawari 22:28